 Before filling out the adoption form, read all about the German Shorthaired Pointer (GSP) to make sure the breed is a fit for your lifestyle.

-That means we want them to be safe and happy for the rest of their lives and we want to know that they are.
-We care about them like they’re our own and often take them into our homes until the find one of their own.
-That means we take great care into matching the right dog with the right family.
+We want them to be safe and happy for the rest of their lives and we care about them like they’re our own.
+Having a foster system means we take great care into matching the right dog with the right family.

-First you fill out an application.
-A volunteer will contact you, usually within 48 hours, to review your information.
+A volunteer will contact you (within approximately 5 working days) to review your information.
 Remember we are an all-volunteer organization so please be patient with our response time.

-The next step would be a home visit and a vet reference.
-We cover all of NJ and most of NY, so since a home visit is required, we cannot adopt long distance.
-(If you live out of the area and want a GSP, we can refer to the GSP rescue that covers your state.)
+(We cover all of NJ and most of NY, so since a home visit is required, we cannot adopt long distance.
+If you live out of the area and want a GSP, we can refer to the GSP rescue that covers your state.)

-We follow this protocol in an attempt to match the most suitable home for each GSP in consideration of its health, personality, behavior and other factors.
+We follow this protocol in an attempt to match the right GSP to the right family situation – considering the dog’s health, personality, behavior and other factors.

 An adoption fee is required.
-This “donation” is used to benefit future rescues in need.
+This donation goes towards future rescues in need.

-Keeping in Touch: You know how you send Aunt Mary pictures of the kids during the holidays or how you jot a note to tell her how little Tommy got an A in history class?
-GSP Rescue of NJ wants to be Aunt Mary.
-We want you to send us regular updates!
+Keeping in Touch: Just like you send Aunt Mary pictures of the kids during the holidays or send an email to grandma tell her how little Tommy got an A in history class, we want to hear about our “kids” as well.
+We love getting regular updates.

-Moving: It is extremely important that if you move, you let us know where you are.
+Moving: It is extremely important that if you move, you let us know your new address.
 Please email your new contact information to us at GSPrescueNJ@hotmail.com.